 5. Evaluation

 A laboratory should be able to assess whether there are any exception tests that might offer further information about any concerns raised by a standard test.
-Remediation suggestions can be created using this data, as well as a more in-depth evaluation of the machine's operating circumstances.
+Using this data, you can therefore create remediation suggestions and, moreover, perform a more in-depth evaluation of the machine’s operating circumstances, which consequently supports more effective maintenance decisions.

 At What Cost?

-If the price was not a concern, you would simply choose a lab that could deliver on all of these principles.
-Each of these oil analysis selection principles can be refined by considering the optimum reference state (ORS) of each machine or, more importantly, your plant's overall reliability objectives.
+If price were not a concern, you could simply choose a lab that delivers on all these principles.
+Additionally, you can refine each oil analysis selection principle by considering the optimum reference state (ORS) of each machine or, more importantly, your plant’s overall reliability objectives.

 When do the costs of oil analysis exceed the benefits?
 First, analyze the financial implications of a prospective machine failure.
 Then decide how much you are ready to spend to avoid the typical incidence.
 A single catch that prevents the average failure would nearly always outweigh the normal expense.